Sale!

 This is a high-performance workstation based on heavy modification of the Dell OptiPlex 9020 SFF, running free/opensource BIOS replacement Libreboot plus Debian Linux (operating system), other Linux distro or a BSD of your choice (e.g. OpenBSD, FreeBSD).
 Full driver support in Linux and BSD operating systems, including WiFi.
 Libreboot is maintained and funded directly by Minifree; Minifree’s owner (Leah Rowe) is also the founder of Libreboot.
 Your purchase funds Libreboot.
 Source code for Libreboot and Debian Linux are provided with all orders.

-An NVMe SSD is installed if choosing 1TB or 2TB SSD via PCI-E adapter card (see photo), for better performance, fully bootable in Libreboot on all payloads (SeaBIOS, and also GNU GRUB which Libreboot patches for this purpose by re-using the code from SeaBIOS’s NVMe driver).
+An NVMe SSD is installed if choosing 1TB SSD or 2TB SSD via PCI-E adapter card (see photo), for better performance, fully bootable in Libreboot on all payloads (SeaBIOS, and also GNU GRUB which Libreboot patches for this purpose by re-using the code from SeaBIOS’s NVMe driver).
 This is one of many benefits of Libreboot, because the *original* Dell UEFI firmware cannot boot from NVMe; only Libreboot can!
 NVMe is much faster than SATA.#

 If choosing 240GB SSD, it will be a *SATA* SSD instead of NVMe.